 KATHLEEN SCHALCH: Harold Wright is chief technology officer at a company called Rentech.
 It's a small firm with big plans.

-Dr. HAROLD WRIGHT (Chief Technology Officer, Rentech): We're 230 people working to end the dependence of the United States on foreign oil.
+HAROLD WRIGHT: We're 230 people working to end the dependence of the United States on foreign oil.

 SCHALCH: Rentech aims to build the first commercial coal-to-liquid plant in the nation.
 It's completing a pilot plant and research facility in Denver, installing machines that will crush the coal, heat it until it literally vaporizes, then clean the gas, leaving a mixture of hydrogen and carbon monoxide.